rafeahmad/FSJS_2.0/HTML & CSS Projects/readme.md

 2. I wrote full CSS for 3rd project and learned how to center content in the webpage.

 ### Week Last -
-I have completed two projects out of six till now using html and css.
+I have completed four projects out of six till now using html and css.
 I learned a lot of new things while making the projects.
 I am working on rest projects.